bharath12b5/mvn-linux/Building-NGINX.md

     sudo make install
     ```

-4.  **(Optional)** NGINX will be installed in /usr/local/nginx/sbin/; depending upon user preferences and conventions, it may be necessary to either update PATH or create links to the executable files.
+4.  **(Optional)** NGINX will be installed in /usr/local/nginx/sbin/; depending upon user preferences and conventions, it may be necessary to either update PATH or create links to the executable files

 ### Simple Proxy Test